ajgprieto/Surferpedia/README.md

 Usage
 -----

-Use the navbar to find interior pages with bio information on surfers.
+- On the navbar, use the categories (Male, Female, & Grom) to find interior pages with bio information on surfers.
+- On the navbar, use New to access a page where you can input a new surfer to the app.
+- On each surfers page, you can view, delete, or edit each surfer's info.

 Credits
 -------